 Strom's group has since developed a follow-on to NIL, called Hermes (Strom et al. 1991) because Hermes was the "process-server of the gods"!
 They are currently building a "global desktop" which will allow applications to be developed graphically.
 This is reminiscent of the work we did generating running programs from diagrams, alluded to in Chapter 2, but the global desktop will also allow programs to be connected up and reconfigured while they are actually running.
 It is designed to be used by people who may or may not be knowledgeable about programming.
 Strom's team has also been doing interesting work on what they call "Optimistic Recovery" - recovery strategies based on the idea that failures are rarer than successes, so one should go ahead with logic on the assumption that things will work and only undo it if there is a failure.
 Their infrastructure keeps the required information so programmers really don't have to think about recovery.

 In the previous chapter I mentioned Rob Strom's remark about his team's decision to think of themselves as part of the OO world.
-In that chapter I also alluded to FBP-like work coming out of the OO fraternity, such as the media objects of Nierstrasz et al. (1992).
+In that chapter I also alluded to FBP-inspired work coming out of the OO fraternity, such as the media objects of Nierstrasz et al. (1992).